tforest/tseda/CONTRIBUTING.md

 The `--admin` option will activate the `/admin` panel:

-    rye run python -m tseda tests/data/test.trees --admin
+    uv run python -m tseda tests/data/test.trees --admin

-If the project is served locally on port 5006, the `/admin` endpoint would be available at `http://localhost:5006/admin.
+If the project is served locally on port 5006, the `/admin` endpoint would be available at <http://localhost:5006/admin>.
 See [admin] for more information.

 [admin]: https://panel.holoviz.org/how_to/profiling/admin.html